Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/EEMS/Installation_and_data_prep.md

 Awesome!
 Sample input files ready, but now we need our .outer file outlining our spatial polygon (the area around and between our samples).

 ### datapath.outer file
 This file is essentially our spatial bounds, and should encompass the locations of our collected samples (prus_eems.coord).
-The way I did this was I literally plotted points on google maps, extracted the lat lons, and ordered it the way the EEMS needs it, which is counter clockwise and **closed** which means the first point in the polygon is also the last.
+The way I did this was I literally plotted points on google maps, extracted the lon lats, and ordered it the way the EEMS needs it, which is counter clockwise and **closed** which means the first point in the polygon is also the last.

 Here is a snippet of that file:
 ```bash